aaamourao/clDES/README.md

 $ make
 ```

-## Run tests
+## Running tests

-After inserting code, or if you just want to test the library, run the tests
+After inserting code, or if you just want to test the library, execute the tests
 using **CTest**:

 ```